GreenAnimations755/RandomByteBeatGenerator/README.md

 # Random ByteBeat Generator
-Generates random sounds for bytebeat.
+Use this to generate random sounds for ByteBeat.

-Thats all.